mincong-h/mincong-h.github.io/esigelec/index.md

   Welcome to the world of containers!

 excerpt: >
   Welcome to the world of containers!
+In this course, we will learn how to containerize your applications with Docker, automate the release process with GitHub Actions, and run them with Kubernetes.

 image:               /assets/william-william-NndKt2kF1L4-unsplash.jpg
 cover:               /assets/william-william-NndKt2kF1L4-unsplash.jpg